25 Best Things to Do in Milan (2025) – Must-See Highlights + Map

 23. Villa Reale a Corso Buenos Aires

-Another interesting place in the Porta Venezia district is the Villa Reale, home to the Museum of Modern Art.
-Behind it is a peaceful garden.
+In the Porta Venezia district you will also find Villa Reale, a neoclassical palace housing the Museum of Modern Art, surrounded by a peaceful public garden.

 Villa Reale Milan